LaraHack/linflows_model_implementation/queries/sparql_basic.md

 } GROUP BY ?article ?reviewer ?type ORDER BY ?article ?reviewer ?type
 ```

-### 2. How many negative review comments had an impact higher than 3?
+## Queries for Competency Questions

+### 1. What is the ratio of positive and negative comments per reviewer?

+Comments positive/negative per review for a chosen article:

 ```
 PREFIX doco: <http://purl.org/spar/doco/>